Bad Trip (film): Plot

 Bud pays to remove the car from impound.
 Meanwhile, Trina escapes from jail.
 She finds out her car was taken and plans to kill Bud and Chris, stealing a police car to hunt them down.
 Chris and Bud wreck a gas station pump, go drinking at a "redneck" bar where Chris vomits uncontrollably and falls off a high ledge after having too many shots, and visit a zoo where Chris is raped by a gorilla after breaking into its enclosure to take a selfie with it.

 They later crash Trina's car and get into a big argument, ending their friendship, until an ROTC recruiter tells Chris some words of wisdom.
 Chris finds Bud on a bus back to Florida, and they make up, finally making it to Maria's art gallery.
 Trina sees her damaged car and finding Maria’s business card covered with Chris' blood, she continues to hunt them down.
 After Chris declares his love for Maria, she rejects him before Trina drives through the art gallery wall, attacking Chris with various pieces of art.

 Trina chases Chris down, dangling him off the gallery roof, but Bud saves him by finally standing up to her.
 She embraces him, proud that he finally stood up for himself.
 Chris and Bud return to Maria's gallery, but she is distraught at the chaos and demands that they leave.
 The film ends with them deciding to cross-dress as white women at an environmentalist fundraising gala, which they had discussed while reviewing White Chicks earlier in the film, with Trina joining them as a white man.

 They perform the DMX song "Party Up" on stage, much to the discomfort of everybody else.
-Behind-the-scenes footage plays during the closing credits, showing the reactions of the people who appeared throughout the film upon being told they are part of a hidden camera prank.
+Behind-the-scenes footage plays during the closing credits, showing the reactions of the people who appeared throughout the film upon being told they were part of a hidden camera prank.